Welcome to Canberra

 Canberra has a broad range of accommodation options to suit all tastes and budgets.
 If you are visiting Canberra for the Festival, we encourage you to book as early as possible to secure the best rates.
 For those looking to explore the Kingston area as well as attractions within the Parliamentary Triangle, our accommodation partner Doma Hotels has a range of options available, both during the Festival and throughout the year.
 You can find more information by visiting domagroup.com.au.

-Otherwise, to explore all of Canberra’s accommodation options, visit visitcanberra.com.au for more information.
+To explore all of Canberra’s accommodation options, visit visitcanberra.com.au for more information.

 Canberra is an easy city to drive around with plenty of parking available.
 ACTION buses service the city and you can plan your route by visiting ACTION’s website or using the transport feature on Google Maps.